Tuesday, July 14, 2015

 “So what?”

 “This is the center of New Age.
-We can’t leave without at least visiting a channeler and summoning a lost spirit.”
+We can’t leave without visiting a channeler and summoning a lost spirit.”

 Don grinned, playing with his gray mustache.
 “Dear, you’re crazy.”